 In South America, the SR has the following two additional overall goals:

-- Support the efforts carried out by the Sociedad Nacional de Industrias (SNI) for the setting of a FIP on the Peruvian jumbo flying squid fishery.
+- Support the efforts of the Sociedad Nacional de Industrias (SNI) to set up a FIP for the Peruvian jumbo flying squid fishery.

-- Develop and update squid fisheries assessments as a first step to identify areas in need of improvement on South American squid fisheries.
+- Develop and update squid fisheries assessments as a first step to identify areas in need of improvement in South American squid fisheries.

 In particular, objectives through the end of 2018 are as follows:

 - Ensure all squid FIPs under the SR are maintaining a minimum “B” (Good) SFP FIP Progress Rating.

 - Ensure the Peruvian jumbo flying squid fishery publically announces the initiation of the FIP.

 - Fully develop FishSource profiles for Argentine shortfin (Illex argentinus) and Patagonian squid (Loligo gahi) fisheries and evaluate improvement needs for those fisheries.